Beat the blues this winter with our simple tricks to stay bright and breezy

 6. Look after yo’ self

 Winter weather hates your skin and hair, so you’re going to want to re-hydrate with moisturisers, plenty of water, face masks, hair masks, conditioner, and basically anything which will help you not look like a walnut.
-Long luxurious baths can also help you rehydrate and de-stress.
+Long luxurious baths can also help you rehydrate and de-stress and the perfect remedy to the winter blues.

 7. Check in with friends